theramiyer/blog/content/post/2021/can-governments-control-prices.md

 ## What prices governments can control

-The {{< smallcaps RBI >}} can cut its repo rate, which may make loans cheaper.{{< sidenote "repo-rate" >}}Banks primarily lend using the depositors’ money, before deciding to borrow from the RBI, which means that a repo rate cut will not lead to a drastic reduction in the bank interest rates.{{< /sidenote >}} This could drive more loans, which can serve as a small stimulus for businesses.
+The {{< abbr RBI >}} can cut its repo rate, which may make loans cheaper.{{< sidenote "repo-rate" >}}Banks primarily lend using the depositors’ money, before deciding to borrow from the RBI, which means that a repo rate cut will not lead to a drastic reduction in the bank interest rates.{{< /sidenote >}} This could drive more loans, which can serve as a small stimulus for businesses.
 This adds a slight nudge to businesses, which leads to better employment and thus, money in the hands of people who need it the most.
 This increase in economic activity could have a good effect like increase in the production of goods and services, which increases supply.
 This effect can drive down the prices.

-Secondly, the government can print more money, and give money in the hands of people, or the {{< smallcaps RBI >}} can lend to banks.
+Secondly, the government can print more money, and give money in the hands of people, or the {{< abbr RBI >}} can lend to banks.
 This will have a similar effect as above.

 The government can manipulate taxes.
 Reducing taxes on goods or services could bring down prices, and have the opposite effect as cost push inflation.

-Fourth, the government can increase its expenditure, such as starting new projects under programmes like {{< smallcaps MNREGA >}}, which will increase employment, and sale of products and services to the government.
+Fourth, the government can increase its expenditure, such as starting new projects under programmes like {{< abbr MNREGA >}}, which will increase employment, and sale of products and services to the government.
 This again, stimulates the economy.

 Having said all this, none of these is as easy as it sounds, and governments are wary of taking such steps (mainly those that obsess over inflation control).